tyvren/hyprnosis/README.md

 Check out the desktop environment themes in the wiki: https://github.com/tyvren/hyprnosis/wiki/themes

-**The full list of preinstalled packages can be found under /core/packages.sh**
+**The full list of pre-installed packages can be found under /core/packages.sh**

 ----------------------------------------------------------------------

 **User Interface**
-- Waybar - menu and status bar
+- Quickshell - status bar and sub-menus
-- Walker - hyprnosis GUI menu system and app launcher
+- Walker - hyprnosis menu system and app launcher

 ----------------------------------------------------------------------